 An art object is a total embodiment of values.
 Aesthetics includes everything.
 A painting is a small thing.
-It doesn’t broadcast very far, but the greatest art carries a quiet, steady signal.
+It doesn’t broadcast very far, but great art can carry a quiet, steady signal.
 Relatively simple means allow for the perception of broader, deeper truths and expression.
-In the composition of this work, the vertical, the horizontal, and the diagonal elements, deployed in a game-like system using chance operations, provide a literal framework (mind itself is circular; it resists representation).
+In the composition of this work, the vertical, the horizontal, and the diagonal elements, deployed in a game-like system using chance operations, provide a literal framework.
 Numbers count.
 This undercarriage provides a sufficiently varied rhythmic matrix upon which I lay down the eight colors included in each painting, over a black background.
-Seven colors are sublimated to a top layer which unifies the work, and serves to keep it from being mistaken as decoration.
+Six colors are sublimated to a top layer which unifies the work, and serves to keep it from being mistaken as decoration.

 I consider each of these elements to be resonant with healing potential and insight (just unifying up, down, left, right, motion and stillness in the eye/heart/mind is no mean feat).
-This insight arrives as a gestalt thing, neither overly analytical or sentimental (yet emphatically both), nor specifically political, religious, or philosophical – though there is the implication of the potential unity of these disciplines, too.
-I felt clear that the work needed to be executed in casein tempera on board.
-Contemplating this impulse over time, I realized that I had chosen a medieval medium, which itself conveyed a certain sort of devotional, pre-modern spirit, channeled through an affectionate, studied modernist lens and milieu, free-floating as we all are out here in “post-history”, or whatever this mess is.
+This insight arrives as a gestalt thing, neither overly analytical or sentimental, nor specifically political, religious, or philosophical – though there is the implication of the potential unity of these disciplines, too.
+It was intuitively clear that the work needed to be executed in casein tempera on board.
+Contemplating this impulse over time, I realized it was a medieval medium, which itself conveyed a certain sort of devotional, pre-modern spirit, channeled through an affectionate, studied modernist lens and milieu, free-floating as we all are out here in “post-history”, or whatever this mess is.

-The paintings are phenomenological, non-narrative, non-symbolic realities unto themselves, in no need of verbal pre-mastication.
-Painting itself is its own rich language.
-I can say the works are generally produced with a healing intention, as prayers of a sort, but this prayer is expressed as just making, just painting.
+The paintings are phenomenological, non-narrative, non-symbolic realities unto themselves, anti-conceptual in fact.
+They speak of spiritual and existential fundamentals.
 I mostly paint with my non-dominant hand, challenging myself to stay present, steady, and relaxed; every brushstroke fails just a little bit, which hopefully lends a bit of the tenderness I feel about the process and the results.
-They’re made in a practice of presence, as a total appreciation for things as it is, as a sage once put it.
+They’re made in a practice of presence, as a total appreciation for things as it is.
 They invoke frank but complex feeling, and a quiet mind.
 I experience the work as a great balancing: a thousand dualities (ones and zeros) actualized and brought into gently challenging harmonies.